JohnLCaron/rlauxe/docs/ClcaErrorRates.md

 2. percent time a mark is not seen when it is there
 3. percent time a mark is given to the wrong candidate

-If the errors are from random processes, its possible that margins remain approx the same, but also possible that some rates are more likely to be affected than others.
-Its worth noting that error rates combine machine errors with human errors of fetching and interpreting ballots.
+If the errors are from random processes, its possible that the 4 rates are approx the same, but also possible that some rates are more likely to be affected by errors than others.
+Its important to note that error rates combine machine errors with human errors of fetching and interpreting ballots.

-We currently have two ways of setting error rates in the mvrs.
+We currently have two ways of setting estimated error rates.
 Following COBRA, the user can specify the "apriori" error rates for p1, p2, p3, p4.
 Otherwise, they can specify a "fuzz pct" (explained below), and the apriori error rates are derived from it.

 In both cases, we use CORBRA's adaptive estimate of the error rates that does a weighted average of the apriori and the actual error rate from previous samples.
 These estimates are used in COBRA's OptimalLambda algorithm, which finds the